What GMAT Score Do I Need for Columbia University?

 Determining what GMAT score you need to be competitive at Columbia is a matter of two things.
 First, you must consider the average GMAT score of MBA students in the program.
 Second, you must carefully analyze your strengths and weaknesses in other areas of your applicant profile.

-For example, let’s say your applicant profile largely conforms to the “averages” of Columbia’s 2021 class profile.
+For example, let’s say your applicant profile largely conforms to the “averages” of Columbia’s 2026 class profile.
 So, say you’re a white male with an undergraduate degree in business, a GPA of 3.5, and 5 years of work experience in the financial services sector.
-In that case, a GMAT score of 730 — right at the Columbia average — might not do much to make your application stand out.
-All else equal, you may want to shoot for a score at the top of mid-80% range, or even in the top 10%, to really give yourself an edge.
+In that case, a GMAT score of 732 — right at the Columbia average — might not make your application stand out.
+All else equal, you may want to shoot for a score at the top of the mid-80% range, or even in the top 10%, to really give yourself an edge.

-On the other hand, let’s say you’re a Hispanic woman with an undergraduate degree in the social sciences, a GPA of 3.9, and 8 years of work experience in government and nonprofit.
-In that case, the same score of 730 may make you a highly competitive candidate, since your profile will be relatively unique and, in general, MBA programs seek students from a range of backgrounds.
+On the other hand, let’s say you’re a Hispanic woman with an undergraduate degree in the social sciences.
+You have a GPA of 3.9, and 8 years of work experience in government.
+In that case, the same score of 732 may make you a highly competitive candidate.
+This is because your profile is relatively unique and, in general, MBA programs seek students from a variety of backgrounds.

 TTP PRO TIP: